golovach-ivan/Correct-by-Construction/rholang-formal-verification/Type-System/Type-System-with-Channel-Usage.md

 ```

 #### Links
-- ???
-Kobayashi, 2003, Type Systems for Concurrent Programs - EXTENDED
+  - Kobayashi N. (2003) Type Systems for Concurrent Programs.
+Lecture Notes in Computer Science, vol 2757.
+Springer, Berlin, Heidelberg.
   - N. Kobayashi, S. Saito, and E. Sumii.
 An implicitly-typed deadlock-free process calculus.
 In Proc. of CONCUR2000, volume 1877 of LNCS, pages 489–503.
 Springer-Verlag, August 2000.
   - E. Sumii and N. Kobayashi.
 A generalized deadlock-free process calculus.
 In Proc. of Workshop on High-Level Concurrent Language (HLCL’98), volume 16(3) of ENTCS, pages 55–77, 1998.